rramesh2000/OAuthService/README.md

  ## JWT token

- You can use any other type of token by implimenting the ITokenService interface.
+ You can use any other type of token by implementing the ITokenService interface.

  ## Error handling

  Invalid User Error indicates that the user credentials are invalid.
- Invalid Token Errro inidcates that the token is invalid.
+ Invalid Token Error indicates that the token is invalid.

  ## Installation